vishnu-thiyagarajan/thirukkural/README.md

 This project is hosted here [https://thiru-kural.netlify.app/](https://thiru-kural.netlify.app/)

+For Upcoming Release:

+Highlighting the searched value in the results
+Copying the content of couplet card to clipboard

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).